Precise Statistical Analysis of Classification Accuracies for Adversarial Training: Main results for isotropic features

 \item[(c)] Furthermore, part part (b) combined with Lemma~\ref{lem:SR-AR} imply the following limits hold in probability:

 \end{itemize} \end{theorem} Theorem \ref{thm:isotropic-separable} above provides us with a precise characterization of SA and RA and allows us to rigorously quantify the effect of adversary’s manipulative power $\eps_0$, mean vector $\vct{\mu}$, and scaling of dimensions $\delta$ on SA and RA.
-In particular, this theorem precisely characterizes the performance of the max margin classifier (and in turn the classifier GD converges to) in terms of the optimal solutions to a low-dimensional optimization problem.
+In particular, this theorem precisely characterizes the performance of the max margin classifier (and in turn the classifier GD converges to) in terms of the optimal solutions to a low-dimensional optimization problem, namely \eqref{eq:sep-AO9}.
+It is worth noting that by part (b), $\theta_*$ is the asymptotic value of the projection of the estimator $\tth^\eps$ along the direction of the class averages $\bmu$, and $\alpha_*$ represents the asymptotic value of the $\ell_2$ norm of the estimator.
+Therefore, the $\theta_*/\alpha_*$ term appearing in the $\SR$ and $\AR$ formulae corresponds to the correlation coefficient between the estimator $\tth^\eps$ and the class averages $\bmu$.

 While the optimization problem \eqref{eq:sep-AO9} may look quite complicated, we note that it is a convex-concave problem in a handful number of scalar variables and hence can be easily solved by a low-dimensional gradient descent/ascent rather fast and accurately.
 In addition, this low-dimensional optimization problem significantly simplifies for special cases of $p$.
 We discuss some of these cases, which are also of particular practical interest, in Sections \ref{sectwo} and \ref{secinf}.